dillontitcomb/beep-boop/README.md

 # _Dillon's Beep Boop Machine_

-#### JavaScript & JQuery Exercise for Epicodus, 01.19.2018_
+#### JavaScript & JQuery Exercise for Epicodus, 01.19.2018

 #### By _**Dillon Titcomb**_

 ## Description

 _This web page takes a number input from a user and displays an array of all of the integers counting to that number from zero with some modifications.
 For instance, numbers with ones and zeroes in them will show as "Boop!" and "Beep!" respectively, whereas numbers divisible by three will return "I'm sorry Dave.
-I'm afraid I can't do that."_
+I'm afraid I can't do that.".
+The webpage also takes name and favorite number inputs that affect values in the array._

 ## Specifications